Marmalade

 Marmalade’s View – morning

 I don’t know what is happening to me.
 But as long as I’m in my crate I’m OK.
 But this muzzle – I don’t need that – it’s coming off NOW!
 I got paid the most attention I’ve been paid in a long long time.
 I was petted and fetted, and made a fuss over, and I thoroughly enjoyed it.
-I heard something about marm12a trip and an airplane, and Utah – but I haven’t a clue what that is all about.
+I heard something about a trip and an airplane, and Utah – but I haven’t a clue what that is all about.

 They know I don’t like change, but it sure smells like change is in the air.
 The humans are emitting new odors.
 Odors of excitement, some fear, some sadness.
 Is this all over me?
 What did I do wrong??
 I’ve tried to be a good girl.
 I try to do what they want of me.